Great to have you, Rush Limboy, here behind the Golden EIB.

 They needed time to become accustomed with the distinctive American culture.

-The Italians, the Polish, you name it, they all left in the post-world period seeking freedom, seeking liberty.
+They had, as opposed to the culture, they all left, the Italians, the Polish, you name it, they all left in the post-war period seeking freedom, seeking liberty.

 They did not seek to balkanize this country.